sjmikler/pytorch-symbolic/docs/quick_start.md

 any custom function in your model, you have a few options.
 The recommended way is to wrap it in a `nn.Module`.

-For example let's say you have a function you want to use:
+As an example, let's say this is the function you want to use:

 ```python
 from torch import nn